kajaschmidt/aries-jupyter-playground/README.md

 * Define the actor services in the `docker-compose.yml`.
 More detailed instructions included in the comments in that file, including commented out set of services for the actor `actor` that you can copy and use as a template to get started.
 You will need to edit these.
 * Add the new services to the DEFAULT_CONTAINERS variable in the `manage.sh` script

-Feel free to customise Alice and Bob aswell.
+Feel free to customise authority and manufacturer1 aswell.
 It makes sense to name your actors something meaningful to the usecase you are trying to model.

 ## ACA-Py Agent Configuration

-Each agent instance has it's own environment file e.g. `alice/.alice-example.env`.
+Each agent instance has it's own environment file e.g. `authority/.authority-example.env`.
 These define default ACA-PY environment variables, which are best understood by reading through the code that parses them.
 This can be found [here](https://github.com/hyperledger/aries-cloudagent-python/blob/main/aries_cloudagent/config/argparse.py).

 ## Using Different Indy Networks